-The US Treasury Department on November 16 imposed sanctions on shipping companies and tankers that received Russian oil at prices exceeding the G7 ceiling.
+The US Treasury Department on November 16 imposed sanctions on shipping companies and tankers receiving Russian oil whose prices exceeded the G7 ceiling.

-In a statement, the US Treasury Department said it was sanctioning three companies based in the United Arab Emirates (UAE) and three tankers owned by them.
+In the announcement, the US Treasury Department said it sanctioned three companies based in the United Arab Emirates (UAE) and three oil tankers owned by them.
 They are Kazan Shipping Incorporated, Progress Shipping Company Limited and Gallion Navigation Incorporated.
-The three tankers named are Kazan, Ligovsky Prospect and NS Century.
+The three oil tankers named are Kazan, Ligovsky Prospect and NS Century.

-US officials allege that the vessels were involved in the transportation of Russian crude oil that was selling for over $60 a barrel.
+US officials allege that the vessels were involved in transporting Russian crude oil that was selling for over $60 a barrel.
 The vessels are believed to have used the services of Americans when transporting crude oil originating from Russia.

-The G7 and Australia agreed last year to cap the price of Russian oil at $60 a barrel, in an effort to cut off Russia’s revenue from crude exports after the country launched a military campaign in Ukraine.
+The G7 and Australia agreed last year to cap the price of Russian oil at $60 a barrel.
+The aim was to limit Russia's revenue from crude exports, after the country launched a military campaign in Ukraine.

 The ban requires Western companies to stop providing insurance, loans and shipping services for Russian oil exports if the price is above $60 a barrel.
 Officials say the ban will keep Russian crude on the market, but will limit the country’s oil export revenue.

-A Russian oil tanker off the coast of Evia Island (Greece).
+A Russian oil tanker off the island of Evia (Greece).
 Photo: Reuters

-"Shipping companies and tankers that are engaged in transporting Russian oil but are using suppliers from countries that are subject to the cap should understand that we will hold them to account," US Treasury Undersecretary Wally Adeyemo said in a statement.
+"Shipping companies and tankers that transport Russian oil, but use suppliers from countries that are subject to the cap, need to understand that we will hold them to account," US Treasury Undersecretary Wally Adeyemo said in a statement.

 Under the sanctions, the US assets of the companies will be frozen.
 Americans will also be prohibited from doing business with them.